tmattsson/gs1utils/README.md

 * Verification of either format or format and check digit.
 * Identification of GTINs that are ISBN, ISSN, ISMN.
 * Identification and value extraction from GS1 Sweden weight item GTINs.
-* Canonicalization of GS1 Sweden weight item GTINs to their representative form without weight/price.
+* Normalization of GS1 Sweden weight item GTINs to their representative form without weight/price.
-* Canonicalization of GTINs to their shortest canonical form.
+* Normalization of GTINs to their shortest representative form.

 ```java
 // Identification and validation